Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/24/readme.md

 ## Task 2.
 Future forms.
 Board game

-� Somewhere you would like to go on holiday
+• Somewhere you would like to go on holiday
 > I would like to go to Kamianets-Podilskyi because it's a very beautiful city with an ancient castle.

-� What you are doing after class
+• What you are doing after class
 > I'm going to have some rest with my family.

-� A place you are going to visit soon
+• A place you are going to visit soon
 > I'm going to visit my mother.

-� A film you plan to see
+• A film you plan to see
 > I'm planning to watch the last part of Squid Game.

-� Will humans ever meet aliens
+• Will humans ever meet aliens
 >  I think it is likely to happen in the distant future.

-� A country you wouldn't like to visit
+• A country you wouldn't like to visit
 > I wouldn't like to visit Russia by known reasons.

-� Three things that definitely won't happen to you this year
+• Three things that definitely won't happen to you this year
-> I won�t see any aliens, I won�t travel through time, and I won�t go to space.
+> I won’t see any aliens, I won’t travel through time, and I won’t go to space.

-� An arrangement you have made in the future
+• An arrangement you have made in the future
 > I am meeting my dentist next Tuesday at 6 PM.

-� what you will have for dinner
+• what you will have for dinner
 > I will probably have pasta for dinner.

-� your plans for this evening
+• your plans for this evening
 > I am going to relax and watch a TV show this evening.

-� how your town/city will change in the next ten years
+• how your town/city will change in the next ten years
 > My city will have more green spaces and new buildings.

-� someone famous you would like to meet
+• someone famous you would like to meet
-� a place where you would like to live when you are old
+• a place where you would like to live when you are old
 > I would like to live in a peaceful countryside house when I am old.

-� a friend you are going to meet
+• a friend you are going to meet
 > I am going to meet Vasya for lunch tomorrow.

-� how you will celebrate your next birthday
+• how you will celebrate your next birthday
 > I will probably celebrate my next birthday with my family and friends.

-� something a you are going to do tomorrow
+• something a you are going to do tomorrow
 > I'm going to visit the doctor.

-� what the Earth will look like in 100 years
+• what the Earth will look like in 100 years
 > The Earth will probably be much hotter, and cities will have more advanced technology.

-� your plans for next month
+• your plans for next month
 > I am planning to take an online course next month.

-� something a friend is going to do soon
+• something a friend is going to do soon
 > My friend is going to start a new job next week.

-� what you think your children will look like
+• what you think your children will look like
 > I think my children will look a bit like me.

-� your plans for next week
+• your plans for next week
 > I am going to visit my mother.

-� something you are planning to buy
+• something you are planning to buy
 > I am planning to buy a products for a dinner.

-� a job you would really like to do
+• a job you would really like to do
 > I would like to work as a software developer.

-� your plans for next weekend
+• your plans for next weekend
 > I am going to spend time with my family.

-� will robots ever replace humans
+• will robots ever replace humans
 > I think, yes, the future they replace humans in big amount of works.

 ---